Judith Browne Dianis: Other affiliations

 In 2014, as part of Advancement Project, she joined My Brother's Keeper National Convening Council, a private sector initiative that acts as a support system for President Barack Obama's My Brother's Keeper.
 Formerly served on the board of FairTest, a non-profit devoted to eliminating the misuse of standardized testing.
-She currently serves on the Board of Directors of Friends of the Earth, Hill Snowdon Foundation, and the Skadden Fellowship Foundation.
+She currently serves on the Board of Directors of the Hill Snowdon Foundation, the Skadden Fellowship Foundation, and serves as the Vice Chair of Friends of the Earth.